That’s all you hear, whether it’s on TV or someone says “You have to be on the Cloud”.

 Hosted Files and File Sync with an Office 365 plan each user gets 1TB of cloud storage utilizing Microsoft OneDrive for Business.
 Files are stored locally and automatically sync to the cloud.
 These files are then available on any one of your devices, whether it be an iPad or Android phone.
 Microsoft also provides a Team Site with SharePoint Online where everyone in your company can share files regardless of location.

-Communications with Skype Business Online.
-Skype Business allows instant communications with colleagues (Instant messaging), live status (On-Line Presence) both in Skype and Outlook.
+Communications with Microsoft Teams.
+Teams allows instant communications and collaboration with colleagues, live status (On-Line Presence) both in Teams and Outlook.
 Integration with Outlook to create on-line meetings and web conferences, white boarding and screen sharing.
-Skype meetings invitations can be sent to non-Skype customers.
-Skype can also be installed on your mobile devices.
+Teams meetings invitations can be sent to non-Teams customers.
+Teams can also be installed on your mobile devices.

 Some of our cloud partnerships include Microsoft, VMWare, EMC Syncplicity, Carbonite Business Solutions, Symantec, Datto, Intuit, Synology and IBM